AndreaMarras89/pharma_e_page/readme.md

 ![alt text](screenshots/Order_History.png)

 I have created a backend application that implement all the logic and the necessity of the frontend part.
+I used fastAPI with Pydantic in order to control the information before being submitted to the database, so I created a layer of protection against SQL Injections and XSS attacks.
+By decoupling the frontend from the backend and having exposed the backend functionality through APIs, one could also add a security on the API itself making it even more robust.

 The technologies I decided to use are:
 - FastAPI to expose endpoints
 - Postgres as database